-With the Russian presidential election coming up next Sunday, I have been paying more than usual attention to Johnson’s Russia List (JRL), which arrives nearly every morning at my desk via email, with the complete texts of yet another thirty or forty news stories about what is happening in Russia, mostly from the English- and Russian-language press, but with plenty of European and Israeli dispatches thrown in.
+With the Russian presidential election coming up next Sunday, I have been paying more than usual attention to Johnson’s Russia List (JRL.
+It arrives nearly every morning at my desk via email. with the complete texts of yet another thirty or forty news stories about what is happening in Russia, mostly from the English- and Russian-language press, but with plenty of European and Israeli dispatches thrown in.
 I groan a little each time I call up a new packet.

 JRL is the one-stop kiosk for anyone interested in what is happening in Russia.
 It is one of those miracles of the Web that more people should know about and more people should support.
 Let me explain what it is and how it works.

 David Johnson, sixty-ish, workaholic, resumes the work of the previous evening each morning when his teacher wife leaves for school.
 A similar service, in a somewhat more edited format, for people interested in the US newspaper, magazine and broadcast news industries, is performed weekdays, by Jim Romenesko, a long-time newspaperman operating out of Chicago.
 The Poynter Institute, an influential St. Petersburg, Florida, journalism think tank, pays Romenesko to do his work; Johnson subsists on donations from many sources, large and small.
 There must be many other such prodigies, but these are the two who follow sectors that are of interest to me.